Gudalur, Nilgiris: Climate

 Gudalur is situated at a height of approximately 3500 ft above sea level.
 The normal rainfall is 3000 mm per annum.
 While 75% of the rain is received during the southwest monsoon, (June to August) and northeast monsoon (October to November) contribution of northeast monsoon is only 15% to the total of rainfall and 8% of the rains are received during the hot weather and 2% during the winter.
 The weather is mainly dry during January–March and the moisture content gradually increases thereon under the influence of southwest monsoon.

 Politics

-Pon Jayaseelan is the Member of Legislative Assembly from Gudalur constituency.
+Dhravidamani.M from DMK is the Member of Legislative Assembly from Gudalur constituency, defeating the incumbent Pon Jayaseelan of AIADMK.

 Gudalur assembly constituency is one of the three constituencies in the Nilgiris district and the Gudalur assembly constituency a is part of Nilgiris (Lok Sabha constituency).

 History

 An old map of Malabar District (1854).
 Note that the taluks Pandalur, Gudalur, and Kundah in present-day Nilgiris district were parts of Wayanad Taluk in 1854.
 The Taluks of Malabar were rearranged in 1860 and 1877.